evan70/mark-cms/docs/ACCESSIBILITY.md

 - Added proper title and aria-label attributes to article links
 - Ensured all links have descriptive text for screen readers
 - Created article-link component for consistent and accessible article links
+- Added ArticleLinkService for centralized management of article links

 ```html
 <!-- Before: Link without descriptive text -->